-By Aijaz Fatima of Mentor, a Siemens business
+By Aijaz Fatima of Siemens business

 Functional verification is the process of demonstrating the functional correctness of a design with respect to the design specifications.
 Functional verification does not confirm the correctness of the design specification and assumes that the design specification is correct.
 It is one of the most challenging steps of the IC design cycle, and is the main reason for IC re-spin.